 Edit data.html and change the sub-heading (the text between the

 <h2> tags) in the body section of the page to read: Data

 Edit the sub-heading in bibiography.html in a similar fashion.

 Now open your index.html page and you have a basic website consisting of three linked pages!

 You need to include images on your website.
 Read my separate post Editing images for your website dealing with the correct handling of images for your website.

-You must have at least one table – open you data.html page in Notepadd++ and create a table using some of your Excel data.
+You must have at least one table — open your data.html page in Notepadd++ and create a table using some of your Excel data.

-You can simply copy your bibliography from you final, Phase 3 Word Report, paste it as text in your bibliography. html page and style is as a numbered list.
+You can simply copy your bibliography from your final, Phase 3 Word Report, paste it as plain text in your bibliography.html page, and style is as a numbered list.

 URL’s must be coded as hyperlinks using the anchor tag:

 href attribute must be a fully qualified URL (it must include the full protocol in the address, e.g. http://www.).